Level of education

 Mandatory prerequisites

-L2 Life Sciences, L2 Health Engineering, BUT Biological Engineering, BTS Biotechnologies, BTSA Biological, Biotechnological, Agricultural and Environmental Analysis (ANABIOTEC) and equivalent courses.
+L2 Life Sciences, L2 Health Engineering, BUT Biological Engineering, BTS Biotechnology, BTSA Biological, Biotechnological, Agricultural, and Environmental Analysis (ANABIOTEC), and equivalent programs.

-Continuous written assessment of theoretical content, including a final exam to validate all knowledge.
+Continuous written assessment of theoretical content, with a final exam to validate overall knowledge.
 Assessment of practical work on handling and reporting results.